Five Chimneys: Early life

 In 1944, Olga Lengyel worked as a surgical assistant in Cluj (original name Kolozsvár), the capital of Transylvania, at the clinic owned by her husband Miklós, a Berlin-educated surgeon.
 As early as 1943, the Lengyels had heard about German atrocities against civilians in occupied territories.
 However, they refused to believe what they considered "fantastic rumors".

 In May 1944, Dr. Lengyel was summoned to the police station in Cluj (despite being a Christian) and did not return.
 When Olga was told that her husband was to be immediately deported to Germany, she insisted that she and her children be allowed to join him.
 So that the family would not be separated, Olga's parents also joined Miklós at the train station for the trip to Germany.
 Suddenly, the station was surrounded by soldiers and the Lengyel family and other hapless passengers were forced into crowded cattle cars.
 By the time the train arrived in Auschwitz, on the seventh day, many of the deportees had died and the train seemed to Olga "as so many coffins".

 Auschwitz-Birkenau

 Upon arrival in Auschwitz-Birkenau, young men, including Miklós, were selected for slave labor, while Olga's parents and children were sent "to the left", that is, directly to the gas chambers.
 After Olga's group was admitted to the camp, she was told by old inmates that the burnt, sweetish smell came from the "camp bakery".
-Over the next several weeks Olga's naiveté gave way to the sober realization that Auschwitz-Birkenau was an extermination camp, where internees were sent to die in the gas chambers and burnt in the crematoria when they were judged sufficiently enfeebled to be no longer useful for slave labor.
+Over the next several weeks Olga's naiveté gave way to the sober realization that Auschwitz-Birkenau was an extermination camp, where internees were murdered in the gas chambers and burnt in the crematoria when they were judged sufficiently enfeebled to be no longer useful for slave labor.